Tholdrim/Tibia-Results/README.md

 ## License

-It is open source software licensed under the MIT License.
+It is open-source software licensed under the MIT License.
 See the [LICENSE.txt](LICENSE.txt) file for more details.